 The term Osteochondritis Dissecans is actually falling out of favour because the ‘itis’ at the end suggests inflammation.
 However, acute inflammation is now known not to be present in this injury.

-Previous injury to the medial ligament of the elbow may also result in this injury as it causes an increase angle and loading of the capitellum.
+Previous injury to the medial ligament of the elbow may also result in this injury as it causes an increased angle and loading of the capitellum.

 Initial treatment involves rest, ice, compression and elevation to ease pain and swelling.
-Apply a cold therapy compression wrap for 10 miniutes every 2 hours or so untail symptoms ease.
+Apply a cold therapy compression wrap for 10 minutes every 2 hours or so until symptoms ease.

 However, if problems persist, then you should seek professional medical attention.

-The need for surgery depends on the amount of displacement of the fragment and the severity of symptoms.
+The need for surgery depends on the amount of displacement of the fragment and the severity of the symptoms.

 Surgery involves removing the bone fragment (known as debridement)

-If surgery is not undertaken, treatment involves rest, the range of motion exercises and avoidance of throwing activities until the pain has cleared.
+If surgery is not undertaken, treatment involves rest, range of motion exercises and avoidance of throwing activities until the pain has cleared.